 The Spectral is still quite a slack bike though.
-The longer fork has slackened the 2019 version over the 2018 model, and according to our measurements, comes out at around 65°.
+Compared to the 2018 Spectral, the 10mm longer fork on the 2019 Spectral has pushed the head angle out half a degree to 65.5°.
 That’s great for descending, but it hasn’t come for free.
-Of course the seat angle has also slackened out too, and along with that active suspension design, sees you quite far behind the bottom bracket when you’re pedalling uphill.
+Of course the seat angle has slackened out too (now 74°), and along with that active suspension design, sees you quite far behind the bottom bracket when you’re pedalling uphill.
 I slid the saddle all the way forward on the rails, which certainly helped, but I was constantly reaching for the shock’s blue compression switch anytime the trail turned upwards.
 There is zero doubt that a steeper seat angle would make a huge improvement to the Spectral’s climbing abilities.

 With this setup and the speedier tyres, the Spectral was much more pedal-friendly, and more willing to get up technical singletrack climbs.
 I’d still run the blue compression switch in the medium position for extended climbs, but otherwise it was noticeably less boggy at the pedals.

 While it does require some tuning to get the most out of it, the suspension package is easily the standout on the Spectral AL 6.0 for sure.
 The high-speed control you get from the DPX2 shock and the GRIP damper in the 36 fork means this bike can carry some serious speed when the trail points downhill.

 Fitting a 200mm rotor up front is a winning move on Canyon’s behalf, as it gives the 4-piston Guide R brake calliper a load more bite – especially on sustained descents.
 The brakes were also bled superbly out of the factory, so I didn’t run into the usual ‘excessive lever throw’ problems I’ve had with other Guide T/R/RS brakes in the past.